How To Find Your Default Gateway AddressPosted June 11, 2018, 8:06 p.m. by Asif Mumtaz

 For Windows Users

-To find router IP address, you simply need to run Command Prompt on your computer and enter some commands to know your default gateway address.
+To find the router IP address, you simply need to run Command Prompt on your computer and enter some commands to know your default gateway address.

 Here is how to do it step-by-step.